ardymarky/Blickfeld-LiDAR-based-pointcloud-using-ICP/README.md

 #### Capture Data

 After configuring the driver and ethernet, run the Blickfeld Ros2 component using the command below.
 Be sure to publish imu topic along with pointcloud2 topic.
-Ctrl-C to stop recording and close the driver - bag folder should be saved to the current directory.
+Press Ctrl-C to stop recording and close the driver - bag folder should be saved to the current directory.

 ```console
 $ ros2 component standalone blickfeld_driver blickfeld::ros_interop::BlickfeldDriverComponent -p host:=cube-XXXXXXXXX -p publish_ambient_light:=true -p publish_intensities:=false -p publish_imu:=true